hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 are installed on the cluster.
 You can review the installed keys using the `-list` argument, and remove unneeded keys with `-remove`.

-With the exception of the `-init` argument, all operations performed by this command can only be run against server nodes, and affect both the LAN and WAN keyrings in lock-step.
+All operations performed by this command can only be run against server nodes, and affect both the LAN and WAN keyrings in lock-step.

-All variations of the `keyring` command, unless otherwise specified below, will return 0 if all nodes reply and there are no errors.
+All variations of the `keyring` command return 0 if all nodes reply and there are no errors.
 If any node fails to reply or reports failure, the exit code will be 1.

 ## Usage

 Usage: `consul keyring [options]`

-Only one actionable argument may be specified per run, including `-init`, `-list`, `-install`, `-remove`, and `-use`.
+Only one actionable argument may be specified per run, including `-list`, `-install`, `-remove`, and `-use`.

 The list of available flags are:

-* `-init` - Creates the keyring file(s).
-This is useful to configure initial encryption keyrings, which can later be mutated using the other arguments in this command.
-This argument accepts an ASCII key, which can be generated using the [keygen command](/docs/commands/keygen.html).
-Requires the `-data-dir` argument.

-  This operation can be run on both client and server nodes and requires no network connectivity.

-  Returns 0 if the key is successfully configured, or 1 if there were any problems.
+* `-list` - List all keys currently in use within the cluster.

 * `-install` - Install a new encryption key.
 This will broadcast the new key to all members in the cluster.